ME-ICA/tedana/docs/multi-echo.rst

     there have been anecdotal cases where this might be an issue.
 Still, since serial spatial transforms spatially smooth the data and most modern pipeline combine all spatial transforms into a single step, we recommend doing these steps before running denoising.
-Particularly for data with high intensity heterogeneity between the surface and center of the brain, we recommend checking if distoration correction and normalization adversely affect the relationship between echoes.
+Particularly for data with high intensity heterogeneity between the surface and center of the brain, we recommend checking if distortion correction and normalization adversely affect the relationship between echoes.

 .. _fMRIPrep: https://fmriprep.readthedocs.io